 Temporary Storage Yard means development used exclusively for temporary outdoor storage of goods, materials, vehicles or equipment where such storage does not involve the construction of a permanent building, the establishment of business operations on the same site as the temporary outdoor storage, or the material alteration of the existing state of the land.
-Typically uses a temporary storage yard may include the temporary storage of construction vehicles, equipment, and materials and/or a maximum of one recreational vehicle which shall not be occupied or otherwise used as temporary sleeping accommodation however, as part of a development permit application the applicant shall identify the scope and nature of the items in a proposed temporary storage yard, the extent of a proposed temporary storage yard, and proposed measures to screen the temporary storage yard from public view; and further, in making a decision the Development Authority shall describe these aspects in a temporary development permit and may impose conditions on a development permit to restrict the scope and nature of the items in and the extent of a proposed temporary storage yard, such that no additional items may be added to the Temporary Storage Yard beyond what is described in the development permit, and may proposed measures to screen the temporary storage yard from public view.
+Typically a temporary storage yard may include the temporary storage of construction vehicles, equipment, materials and/or a maximum of one recreational vehicle which shall not be occupied or otherwise used as temporary sleeping accommodation however, as part of a development permit application the applicant shall identify the scope and nature of the items in a proposed temporary storage yard, the extent of a proposed temporary storage yard, and proposed measures to screen the temporary storage yard from public view; and further, in making a decision the Development Authority shall describe these aspects in a temporary development permit and may impose conditions on a development permit to restrict the scope and nature of the items in and the extent of a proposed temporary storage yard, such that no additional items may be added to the Temporary Storage Yard beyond what is described in the development permit, and may proposed measures to screen the temporary storage yard from public view.

 Tourism Accommodation, Small means a development that is comprehensively planned and designed, subject to the standards established in this Bylaw, for the recreational occupancy of a minimum of four units of resort accommodation and/or camping accommodation (both as defined in this Bylaw).
 Except to the extent that may be approved under provisions in Schedule 4 Standards of Development in this Bylaw, Tourism Accommodation, Small is not typically intended for residential occupancy (as defined in this Bylaw).
-The use shall not be interpreted to include "Recreational Vehicle Storage" or a "Work Camp" or any other use that is listed separately in the applicable land use district.
+The use shall not be interpreted to include "Recreational Vehicle Storage" or a "Work Camp".
 The subject property shall be held in a single certificate of title and shall not be subdivided in any form (long-term leases are allowed if the Land Titles Office will register such an instrument on the certificate of title).

 Tourism Accommodation, Large means a development that is comprehensively planned and designed, subject to the standards established in this Bylaw, for the recreational occupancy of a minimum of four units of resort accommodation and/or camping accommodation (both as defined in this Bylaw).
 Except to the extent that may be approved under provisions in Schedule 4 Standards of Development in this Bylaw, Tourism Accommodation, Large is not typically intended for residential occupancy (as defined in this Bylaw).
-The use shall not be interpreted to include "Recreational Vehicle Storage" or a "Work Camp" or any other use that is listed separately in the applicable land use district, but it may include a storage area for ATVs, snowmobiles, boats, and/or other recreational equipment for the sole purpose of storing equipment used by the occupants of the Tourism Accommodation and only if provision for such a storage area has been approved in the Comprehensive Site Development Plan.
+The use shall not be interpreted to include "Recreational Vehicle Storage" or a "Work Camp", but it may include a storage area for ATVs, snowmobiles, boats, and/or other recreational equipment for the sole purpose of storing equipment used by the occupants of the Tourism Accommodation and only if provision for such a storage area has been approved in the Comprehensive Site Development Plan.
 The subject property may be subdivided as a bareland condominium plan (which may be a requirement under certain provisions in Schedule 4 of this Bylaw), but it shall not be subdivided as fee simple lots (long-term leases are allowed if the Land Titles Office will register such an instrument on the certificate of title).